Words and photos by Peter Mann / 6th June 2022

 The bricked north door (pictured) and its surrounds were repointed but remain unplastered (to show ‘any old infill rubble’ would do), as does, for historical interest, a small area of the original fieldstones and rubble above the south door.

-In addition to the work in the nave, the north wall of the chancel was replastered, the reredos rebuilt, new tiles used to repair the sanctuary step, a hole in the wall by one of the windows repaired, some of the stones in the chancel arch replaced, the roof timbers over the main doorway cleaned and checked for signs of rot and beetle infestation (and treated as necessary), and minor repairs to the roof carried out.
+In addition to the work in the nave, the north wall of the chancel was replastered (covering the bricks Butterfield used when he extended the chancel), the reredos rebuilt, new tiles used to repair the sanctuary step, a hole in the wall by one of the windows repaired and some of the stones on the right hand side of the chancel arch replaced.

 A lot of stones make a remarkable core